zhon9/zhon9.github.io/source/_posts/sublime.md

 ---
 ### Plugins
+- Package Control
+A full-featured package manager

 - A File Icon
 Sublime Text File-Specific Icons for Improved Visual Grepping
+- Material Theme
+Material Theme, the most epic theme for Sublime Text 3 by Mattia Astorino -Package​Resource​Viewer
+Sublime Text plugin to view package resources.
-- AdvancedNewFIle
+- Compare Side-By-Side
-File creation plugin for Sublime Text 2 and Sublime Text 3.
+This package adds a simple side-by-side comparison tool to Sublime Text 2 and 3.
+- Git
+Plugin for some git integration into sublime text
+- GitGutter
+A Sublime Text 2/3 plugin to see git diff in gutter

 - BracketHighlighter
 Bracket and tag highlighter for Sublime Text
-- DocBlockr
-Simplifies writing DocBlock comments in Javascript, PHP, CoffeeScript, Actionscript, C & C++
 - Emmet
 Emmet for Sublime Text
-- Package Control
-A full-featured package manager
-- Side Bra
-Duplicate files and copy paths from the Side Bar in Sublime Text 3
-- Babel
-Syntax definitions for ES6 JavaScript with React JSX extensions.
 - HTML-CSS-JS Prettify
 HTML, CSS, JavaScript, JSON, React/JSX and Vue code formatter for Sublime Text 2 and 3 via node.js

+- SublimeLinter
+- SublimeLinter-php
+This linter plugin for SublimeLinter provides an interface to php -l.
+It will be used with files that have the “PHP”, “HTML”, or “HTML 5” syntax.
+- phpfmt
+This is a stable snapshot (version 6125cf9) of the phpfmt plugin for Sublime Text

 - SublimeCodeIntel
 Full-featured code intelligence and smart autocomplete engine
 - SublimeREPL
 SublimeREPL - run an interpreter inside ST2 (Clojure, CoffeeScript, F#, Groovy, Haskell, Lua, MozRepl, NodeJS, Python + virtualenv, R, Ruby, Scala...)
-- Auto​File​Name
-Sublime Text plugin that autocompletes filenames
-- Compare Side-By-Side
-This package adds a simple side-by-side comparison tool to Sublime Text 2 and 3.
-- Material Theme
-Material Theme, the most epic theme for Sublime Text 3 by Mattia Astorino
-- SublimeLinter
-- SublimeLinter-php
-This linter plugin for SublimeLinter provides an interface to php -l.
-It will be used with files that have the “PHP”, “HTML”, or “HTML 5” syntax.
 - ConvertToUTF8
 A Sublime Text 2 & 3 plugin for editing and saving files encoded in GBK, BIG5, EUC-KR, EUC-JP, Shift_JIS, etc.
 - Laravel 5 Artisan
 Laravel 5 Artisan Commands for Sublime Text 3
-- SideBarEnhancements
-Enhancements to Sublime Text sidebar.
-Files and folders.
-- Git
+- Babel
-Plugin for some git integration into sublime text
+Syntax definitions for ES6 JavaScript with React JSX extensions.
-- GitGutter
+- Auto​File​Name
-A Sublime Text 2/3 plugin to see git diff in gutter
+Sublime Text plugin that autocompletes filenames
 ---

 ### Setting